sgsfak/BME-Medical-Informatics-course/README.md

 ### Contents

-* In the `covid_xml` folder you can find a Pyrhon notebook parsing XML (and JSON) COVID-19 data as an example on different data formats
+* In the `covid_xml` folder you can find a Python notebook parsing XML (and JSON) COVID-19 data as an example on different data formats

 To use these notebooks you can either clone this repo and use the Python local installation on your machine, or press the "Binder" button shown above to run it online in [Binder](https://mybinder.org).